 If there’s a major disaster, you’ll have trouble getting news and communicating with others if you aren’t prepared for such an event.
 In major disasters, one of the first things that usually goes is the electricity.

-You can’t power up cell phones that need recharging when that happens unless you all have solar chargers, but that won’t help immediately if it’s dark outside.
+You can’t power up cell phones that need recharging when that happens unless you all have battery backups or solar chargers, but that won’t help immediately if it’s dark outside.
 There are many solar devices that can be used to charge cell phones, radios and more.

 Information is Critical